Leading the development of open methodologies for managing risk

 Managing risk is an essential component of an information security program.
 Risk management is fundamental to effectively securing information, IT assets, and critical business processes.
 Risk management is also a challenge to get right.
 With numerous risk management frameworks and standards available, it can be difficult for practitioners to know where to start, and what methodologies to employ.

 Recognizing the importance of risk management, The Open Group has done, and continues to do, significant work in this area.
-Besides the standards and guides noted below, The Open Group has also introduced a certification program for risk analysts.
+Besides the standards and guides noted below, The Open Group has also introduced the Open FAIR Body of Knowledge, together with a certification program for risk analysts.
 This program is called the Open Group FAIR Certification Program for People, and full details on the certification program may be found here .

 - Risk Taxonomy Standard (O-RT) .
 This document provides a standard definition and taxonomy for information security risk, as well as information regarding how to use the taxonomy.
 The intended audience for this document includes anyone who needs to understand and/or analyze a risk condition.
 This includes, but is not limited to, information security and risk management professionals, auditors and regulators, technology professionals, and management.
 This standard is based upon FAIR, Factor Analysis of Information Risk.